DSM9606/Martin.Rocks.Paper.Excercise/README.md

 * I am using a Mac and the Terminal Application to run this program

-**HINT: Navigate to the Rocks, Paper, Scissors App in the terminal by first typing "pwd enter" into terminal to find your present working directory and then "ls -al" to find all of the folders in your current directory also "cd .." to go to the previous enclosing folder if you went into thw wrong folder**
+**HINT: Navigate to the Rocks, Paper, Scissors App in the terminal by first typing "pwd enter" into terminal to find your present working directory and then "ls -al" to find all of the folders in your current directory also "cd .." to go to the previous enclosing folder if you went into the wrong folder**

 > ## Important!
 My rocks, paper scissors app is on my desktop and is in a folder called: <i> "Martin.Rocks.Paper.Excercise" </i>